mmiv-center/FionaDocs/source/Developer/developer-index.rst

 Integration Purpose
 ===================

 Integration of AI algorithms and processing services with PACS Sectra/IDS7.
-Services should be implemented as ``docker`` containers.
-From Sectra's Patient History window, send selected data (right-click → ``Send to Teleradiology Destination...``) to Fiona for processing, with results delivered to **REDCap**.
-Below are the integration steps.
+Any non-trivial services should be implemented as ``docker`` containers.
+This will allow the services not to interfere with each other or with the host system.
+To start such a service from Sectra's Patient History window, send the selected data (right-click → ``Send to Teleradiology Destination...``) to processing.
+The results will automatically appear in **REDCap**.
+Below are the integration steps for such a trivial setup.

 Configuration Files
 ===================

+We will use Fiona to host the service.
 Configuration files are located in:

 ``/var/www/html/fiona_v{current_version}/application/Workflow/php/``